clintonboys/clintonboys.github.io/projects/index.md

 ## Online courses

-- I've been working on the John Hopkins University Coursera <a href="https://www.coursera.org/specialization/jhudatascience/1" target = "_blank">Data Science specialization</a>, which consists of nine courses in various aspects of data science (although I'm not working to their timetable or paying for the courses).
+- I completed many different parts of the John Hopkins University Coursera <a href="https://www.coursera.org/specialization/jhudatascience/1" target = "_blank">Data Science specialization</a>, which consists of nine courses in various aspects of data science.
 - I completed the Stanford University <a href="https://www.coursera.org/course/algo" target="_blank">Algorithms Part 1</a> Coursera course and am currently working on <a href="https://www.coursera.org/course/algo2" target = "_blank">Algorithms Part 2</a>.
 - I completed the Coursera specialisation on <a href ="https://www.coursera.org/specializations/scala">Functional Programming in Scala</a>.
-- I worked on a <a href="https://github.com/clintonboys/kaggle_fb_circles" target = "_blank">Kaggle competition</a> for learning social circles from Facebook data and have written some basic models using the Python package networkx for thinking about the data and the problem.

 ## Other

 - I'm a keen amateur (very) photographer: all over this website you can find examples of my photographs taken all over the world.
 - [Here](https://github.com/clintonboys/call-your-mum) I made a simple Python application which reminds busy expats to call their mums.
-- I very much enjoy jogging, particularly in new and unexplored places.
+- I very much enjoy jogging, particularly new places I haven't explored yet.
 - When I was twelve I wrote a novel about a motley crew of magical futuristic cat detectives.
 It was well-received by my mother: I'm still searching for a publisher.